CV_KU_2016_05.docx 28.50 kB

 Scientific interests and motivation

-My general scientific interests are in the solid-state chemistry of supramolecular host-guest complexes and in the field of coordination compounds.
+My general scientific interests are in the solid-state chemistry of supramolecular host-guest complexes and in the field of coordination compounds, with special emphasis on microporous metal-organic frameworks.
 In my research, I combine and compare solution- and solvent-free approaches for synthesis and manipulation of target compounds.
 These solid-state approaches include mechanochemistry, thermal methods and gas-solid reactions.

 Flexible anion receptors